hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   of a queue in Torque.
 * **Job**: A resource allocation request.
 * **Job step**: A set of (possibly parallel) tasks within a job.
-A job can consist of just a single job step, or can contain multiple job steps which may use all or just a part of the resource allocation of a job and can run sequentially or in parallel (or a mix of that).
+A job can consist of just a single job step or can contain multiple job steps which may use all or just a part of the resource allocation of a job and can run sequentially or in parallel (or a mix of that).
 The job script itself is a special job step, called the batch job step, but additional job